troch/gulp-memory-cache/README.md

 # gulp-memory-cache

 A [gulp](https://github.com/gulpjs/gulp) plugin for caching files in memory to help with incremental building.

-It is aimed for Gulp 4, see why: [Building with Gulp 4: Incremental builds](http://blog.reactandbethankful.com/).
+It is aimed to be used with Gulp 4, see why: [Building with Gulp 4: Incremental builds](http://blog.reactandbethankful.com/).

+If you are using Gulp 3, you will need to use `gulp-memory-cache` in combination with [`gulp-cached`](https://npmjs.com/package/gulp-cached) or similar.
+However be aware that both modules will maintain their own cache and therefore files are cached twice.

 ## Usage